-Bloomfield opined that Mother's inability to attune to the needs of her children was a serious concern because this parenting attribute makes the child feel safe, and gives the child a voice, whereas lacking this parenting skill causes "a lot of the attachment issues that the children have."
-She added, "[W]e want kids to be able to grow up and feel love, to feel important, to know adults can be trusted and their needs can be met . . . specifically by adults. . . .
-[A]nd instead because [the parents] weren't able to consistently meet those needs, those kids do not have those beliefs.
+Bloomfield stated that Father's lack of attunement is a concern because it helps "the child feel safe" and helps a child believe "that they can trust adults to-to get their physical needs met."
+Attunement also gives "the child a voice" and is important because "we want kids to be able to grow up and to feel love, to feel important, to know adults can be trusted and their needs can be met . . . specifically by adults."
+She concluded that "because [Mother and Father] weren't able to consistently meet those needs, [these] kids do not have those beliefs.
 And they have insecure attachments."